kosli-dev/cli/docs.kosli.com/content/kosli_overview/what_is_kosli.md

 Whenever an event related to your artifact happens and you want to report an evidence, you need to tell Kosli which artifact the evidence refers to.
 You can do it in two ways:

 1. You can use `--artifact-type` flag and provide an artifact as an argument to evidence reporting commands (given artifact needs to be available from the location the command is run, so it can be used to calculate artifacts [fingerprint](/kosli_overview/what_is_kosli/#fingerprints))
-1. You can use `--fingerprint` (or `--sha256` for older versions of kosli cli) to provide previously calculated fingerprint of the artifact
+1. You can use `--fingerprint` (or `--sha256` for older versions of kosli CLI) to provide previously calculated fingerprint of the artifact

 You can report absolutely anything as evidence.
 If there is no support for your specific type of evidence, you can use [generic evidence type](/client_reference/kosli_pipeline_artifact_report_evidence_generic/).